Neural equilibria for long-term prediction of nonlinear conservation laws

 where \(\bm{\phi}:\boldsymbol{U}\mapsto\Feqlattice\) assigns lattice populations consistent with \(\boldsymbol{U}\).
 In classical LB, \(\bm{\phi}\) is a fixed, low-order polynomial Maxwellian; here, we replace \(\bm{\phi}\) by a neural network \(\phiNN\) and express the collision (\cref{eq:LBM_collision}) as

-a convex blend between the identity \(\bI\) and the learned equilibrium.
+an affine relaxation map combining the identity \(\bI\) and the learned equilibrium.
 The streaming operator \(\phiS\) (\cref{eq:LBM_streaming}) is an exact lattice shift, introducing no trainable parameters or numerical dissipation.
 It remains fixed, and only \(\phiCNN\) is learned.
 The complete update is given by the composition \(\phiS\,\phiCNN\) (\cref{eq:LBM_algorithm_dimensionless}).